 Recording the weight of food scraps can be used to keep track of the amount of food processed over time, which shows waste trends, disposal savings, and Green House Gas Emission (GHG) reductions through composting efforts.
 Weight of food waste can also be compared to the weight of the compost product and the records used for constructing math problems.
-Science classes can track and anaDaily Tasks: A team of two or three students, supervised by an adult, can carry out the following daily tasks in about fifteen minutes.
+Science classes can track and analyze the compost operation, including the amount of food processed.